Rath (Odia surname)

 Atreya gotri generally belong to Kaanva sakha of Yajurveda.
-Being a Vedic Brahmin Atreya gotri are ordained to do adhyayan (learning) and adhyapaan (teaching) of Vedas and other shastras.
-As they are shrotiya Brahmins they are also authorised to conduct Yagna and other Vedic rituals.
-However they usually do not perform karm Kand I.e., brotopanoyan, marriage, shraddh ceremony nor do they receive daan or dakshina.
+Being a Vedic Brahmin, Atreya gotri are ordained to do adhyayan (learning) and adhyapaan (teaching) of Vedas and other shastras.
+As they are shrotiya Brahmins, they are authorised to conduct Yagna and other Vedic rituals.
+However they usually do not perform karm Kand i.e., brotopanoyan, marriage, shraddh ceremony nor do they receive daan or dakshina.

-Between tenth to twelfth century the Gajapati (Maharaja) of Jagannath dham (Puri) invited learned Brahmins from Gangetic basin to Utkala and established Utkaliya Brahmin parampara.
-He gave them land and other facilities in sixteen villages (sola Sashan) near Puri for Vedic studies and performing rituals of Lord Jagannath.
-Subsequently with the permission of Gajapati King Atreya Gotri Brahmins migrated to Nayagad, Ganjam, Paralakhemundi, Jeypore and other kingdoms in southern Odisha.
+Between the tenth and the twelfth centuries the Gajapati (Maharaja) of Jagannath dham (Puri) invited learned Brahmins from Gangetic basin to Utkala and established Utkaliya Brahmin parampara.
+He gave them land and other facilities in sixteen villages (sola sashan) near Puri for Vedic studies and performing rituals of Lord Jagannath.
+Subsequently, with the permission of Gajapati King Atreya Gotri Brahmins migrated to Nayagad, Ganjam, Paralakhemundi, Jeypore and other kingdoms in southern Odisha.
 They also migrated to Cuttack, Dhenkanal, Sambalpur and Balangir in western Odisha.
-They however remained south of Mahanadi and rarely crossed to north Odisha.
+They however remained south of Mahanadi and rarely traveled to north Odisha.

-The distinct and unique attribute of Atreya gotri is their Istha Devi, who is Bhubaneswari irrespective of their place or lokachar.
+The unique attribute of Atreya gotri is their Istha Devi, who is Bhubaneswari irrespective of their place or lokachar.

-The surname in ancient days were given according to gotra and the speciality of the job done by Brahmin scholars.
-They especially specialise the Vikriti Paatha of Shukla Yajurveda and Rigveda which is Ratha Patha.
+Surnames in ancient days were given according to gotra and the speciality of the job done by Brahmin scholars.
+They especially conducted the Vikriti Paatha of Shukla Yajurveda and Rigveda which is Ratha Patha.
 The Veda can be recited in eleven different ways among which three are Prakruti and remaining seven are Vikruti.
 These are Samhita (Richa), Pada, Krama (3 Prakruti) and Jataa, Rekha, Maala, Dhwaja, Shikha, Danda, Ratha and Ghana (Vikrutis).
-So the surname holders once mastered the Ratha tradition of chanting Veda.
+The surname holders mastered the Ratha tradition of chanting Veda.
 Sometimes they are called Rathatreya(रथात्रेय).

 Tradition

 These group of Brahmins have Harihara worship and Bhuvaneshwari worship as family tradition.
 Goddess Bhuvaneshvari is regarded as their Kula devi.
-Many Odia Devi Mahatmya Pandits also belong to this sub group.
-The revival of Utkala Brahmins is attributed to Pandit Shri Sadashiva Rathasharma who in mid 20th century re-established the Sanskrit education in around Odisha.
+Many Odia Devi Mahatmya Pandits belong to this sub group.
+The revival of Utkala Brahmins is attributed to Pandit Shri Sadashiva Rathasharma who in the mid 20th century re-established Sanskrit education around Odisha.
 The Sadashiva Parishad is established in Puri to keep Sanskrit education alive.